L4Q: Parameter Efficient Quantization-Aware Fine-Tuning on Large Language Models: Methods

 In QAT-LoRA, pre-trained weights are frozen, while LoRA parameters are added to the linear layers (Figure~\ref{fig:diagram}).
 Additionally, quantization scales and bias parameters are introduced, similar to advanced QAT techniques like LSQ, which are crucial for calibrating the quantization function.
 Freezing the weights reduces the need for optimizer states, while a small number of LoRA and quantization parameters are introduced to approximate updates to the weight matrix and to update the quantization function, respectively.
 This results in more efficient memory usage compared to standard QAT.
 Detailed analysis results of the memory efficiency of QAT-LoRA is further discussed in Section~\ref{sec:experiments}.

-\textbf{Limitations of QAT-LoRA} \enspace However, several issues arise with this straightforward integration of QAT and LoRA, where quantized weights and LoRA parameters remain distinct.
+\textbf{Limitations of QAT-LoRA} \enspace While the previous section introduced a straightforward integration of QAT and LoRA—where quantized weights and LoRA parameters are maintained separately—this approach presents several limitations.
 First, although freezing the pre-trained weights eliminates the need for optimizer states, weight gradients $\frac{\partial L}{\partial W_q}$ must still be stored to update the quantization parameters, as shown in Equation~\ref{eq:quant_lsq_s} and Equation~\ref{eq:quant_lsq_b}.
 As a result, QAT-LoRA still incurs memory overhead from weight gradients, undermining the memory efficiency benefits of LoRA fine-tuning.
 Secondly, QAT-LoRA produces a mixed-precision model with both quantized weights and high-precision LoRA parameters.
 This mixed-precision approach negates the advantages of LLM quantization, similar to previous methods such as QLoRA and LoftQ discussed in Section~\ref{sec:backgrounds_qapeft}.
 Lastly, the gradient updates for quantization and LoRA parameters are decoupled, limiting the potential for comprehensive optimization across the model.
 As outlined in Equations ~\ref{eq:quant_lsq_s} and ~\ref{eq:quant_lsq_b}, updates to the quantization parameters rely on the quantized weight matrix $W_q$, while updates to the LoRA parameters depend on weights $A$ and $B$.
 This limits the effectiveness of model training, as it prevents holistic adjustments where changes in LoRA parameters could directly influence quantization adjustments and vice versa.

 To address these challenges, we introduce L4Q, an enhanced integration of QAT and LoRA.
 L4Q features an advanced layer design that seamlessly integrates QAT and LoRA.
 By applying quantization after merging the weights and LoRA parameters, along with a custom backpropagation path that reduces the memory overhead from the complex quantization and LoRA processes, L4Q effectively overcomes the primary challenges encountered with QAT-LoRA.